rama270677/pvslib/float/README.md

 *  `ieee754_single` for _binary32_, and
 *  `ieee754_double` for _binary64_.

-There renamings for the specifically instantiated floating-point datatype as well as for the operations, are provided by convinience of the user.
+There, definitions for the specifically instantiated floating-point datatype as well as for the operations are provided by convenience of the user.

 Several operations on floating-point data are axiomatized accordingly to the standard.
 At the moment, support for the following operations is provided: